 Dr. Lapins has appeared as soloist with orchestras, concert bands and chamber groups.
 He has performed throughout the United States, China, South America and Europe.
 A diverse performer, Dr. Lapins is the only tubist to have won fellowships at both the Tanglewood Music Center and the Henry Mancini Institute.

-As an orchestral musician, Dr. Lapins performed as a Principal Tuba of several professional orchestras and brass quintets throughout Indiana, and was a first-call substitute/extra musician with the Indianapolis Symphony Orchestra and Indianapolis Chamber Orchestra.
+Alexander Lapins performed as principal tubist of several professional orchestras and brass quintets throughout Indiana, and was a first-call substitute/extra musician with the Indianapolis Symphony Orchestra and Indianapolis Chamber Orchestra.
 He remains principal tubist of the Lafayette Symphony Orchestra.
 He has also performed with the Charleston Symphony Orchestra, Chicago Symphony Orchestra, Cincinnati Symphony Orchestra, Cincinnati Opera Orchestra and the Flagstaff Symphony Orchestra.
 Dr. Lapins has also performed with the Disney Collegiate All-Star Band, the Guy Lombardo Orchestra, the New Sousa Band and Harvey Phillips’ Tubacompany.

 Dr. Lapins has extensive experience as a first-call studio musician.
 He can be heard on hundreds of recordings for Hal Leonard, Warner Brothers, Disney, Plank Road, Sacred Music Services, the Indianapolis Symphonic Choir, SMS Brass Choir, and a variety of other record and publishing companies.

 Alexander Lapins is devoted to expanding the repertoire of the tuba across all genres.
-He recently recorded a solo album of his own baroque transcriptions with harpsichord and strings that will be released in early 2014.
-An avid supporter of new music, Alexander has premiered dozens of new works and has been active in regularly commissioning new works for brass.
+He recently recorded a solo album of his own baroque transcriptions with harpsichord and strings that will be released in fall 2014.
+An avid supporter of new music, Dr. Lapins has premiered dozens of new works and has been active in regularly commissioning new works for brass.

-Dr. Lapins has been featured at regional and international ITEA conferences and United States Army Band Tuba Conferences, and the 2012 International Women’s Brass Conference.
+Dr. Lapins has been featured at regional and international ITEA conferences and United States Army Band Tuba Conferences, the 2012 Southwest Horn Workshop, and the 2012 International Women’s Brass Conference.
 In 2011 he hosted the Southwest Regional ITEA conference at the NAU School of Music.
 He has presented guest recitals and masterclasses at many schools of music, including:

 *University of Kansas